rokzupan1/DataAnalyticsExercise/README.md

 # DataAnalyticsExercise
 ## Tableau Dashboard
 Following this video: https://www.youtube.com/watch?v=NoppQVdd8U8, https://www.youtube.com/watch?v=JEdyVHc-bZk, https://www.youtube.com/watch?v=8_eVFXUGebA&t=4s I created a Sales Dashboard.
 In the first video we created some calculated fiels that allowed us to create KPIs and Sparkline graphs for Sales, Profit and Qty.
 Following the second video of the tutorial we created legend for KPIs, we then created a INNER JOIN with hexmap data and created 3 map charts.
+Following the third video of the tutorial we created monthly sales data by segment graph, total sales by location and manager, filter by category, region, ship mode that is accessed using the filter button and possible to use dark or bright mode.

 * Tableau Dashboard: [Click Here](https://public.tableau.com/views/SalesDashboard_16820939723440/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)